Tianxiang-C/SCI-Cream/content/authors/hong-dinan/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Current Graduate Advisees
+  - Alumni
 ---
-HONG Dinan (洪迪楠) is a graduate student in applied psychology under Prof. HE Jinbo’s supervision.
+HONG Dinan (洪迪楠) was a graduate student in applied psychology under Prof. HE Jinbo’s supervision.